andreypotekhin16/2semester_1cours_c-/Lab_3_++/README.md

 1. A system for registration and authorization of production workers.
 2. An automated system for managing the maintenance schedule of production equipment.

 This lab utilizes a **MySQL database** for all data persistence, including user credentials, employee information, equipment details, and maintenance logs.
-The following task descriptions, originally written with file operations in mind, have been adapted to reflect the use of a MySQL database.
+This code is written for windows, libraries need to be changed on other operating systems.

 This lab is part of the "Programming Lab Assignments (2nd Semester, 1st Year)" collection.